What is a city if not a clearing in a forest? And what in turn is our little Norbiton, if not a clearing in the forests of the city?

 Emmet Lloyd sees the dendronautilus, he says, as an investment opportunity.
 Big scientific institutions, MIT, the Japanese, will pay for rival fleets of these costly vehicles.
 Perhaps the rivalries will generate international tension, skirmishes like the cod wars, boarding parties, piracy.
 There is little practicable competition, he explains.
 The beauty of a dendronautilus is that it is non-invasive.
 You glide about in the canopy and emergent layer like gods of the middle air, party to but not part of the treetop squabbles of howler monkeys, the death struggles of slow lorises grappling big insects, the rainbow display of birds.

 Clarke says that you don’t need an airship, you could just build a tree house.
 You could carry flatpacked treehouses into the interior, raise them into the canopy with vines.
 You could then lodge an entire research community deep in the jungle, just as they have at or near the South Pole.
 With an interlocking series of canopy accommodations and laboratories connected by rope walks, scientists could live there indefinitely, at one with the canopy and their suctioned rations; in such a scenario dendronautilae could plausibly function as public transport.
 Clarke then suggests to Emmet that we construct a prototype of a modular tree-top research city in Richmond Park.
-He recalls a story, probably untrue, of a man who built and lived in tree houses in Central Park for months and years, eluding the park authorities, gliding away as they approached, melting into the treetops, only to re-emerge weeks later with a superior construction, deeper in the canopy.
+He recalls a story, probably untrue, of a man who built and lived in tree houses in Central Park in New York City for months and years, eluding the park authorities, gliding away as they approached, melting into the treetops, only to re-emerge weeks later with a superior construction, deeper in the canopy.
 Park officials who took them down marvelled at their sturdiness, their constructional economy.
 Finally they caught him, and gave him a job as a tree surgeon.

 Emmet counters our objections.
 He says that these ideas have already been considered or tried but were ultimately counterproductive because they intervened in the economy of the canopy.
 A dendronautilus could observe without interfering.
 But we aren’t listening to him now, the conversation has turned to submersibles—we could build a submersible and explore the bed of the Hogsmill river, or Penn Ponds on Richmond park; then back to Dendronautilae—we might develop an urban version, an Urbanautilus, or better still a Suburbanautilus, floating over the rooftops, the emergent layer of the high-rise estate, discovering attic tribes and undescribed chimney pot bird species, peeling away roof corners and peering into the hitherto unknown world of the inhabitants, their first floor, upper storey lives.
 The Roof Peoples of Outer Norbiton.